-While the existing facility has been enormously successful, it is working much harder than the design intended, bringing all the major infrastructure to the end (and beyond) of lifecycle.
-A Building Condition Assessment and Asset Management Plan produced with the assistance of The City of Calgary identified $71M in critical lifecycle and accessibility issues.
-Furthermore, Arts Commons is unable to satisfy the market demand for access to the facility and is currently turning away some 600 critically important revenue-generating events annually.
+While the current Arts Commons facility has been tremendously successful, consistently working far beyond industry standards, all major infrastructure is now near or past end of life.
+A building assessment and asset management plan identified $71M in critical infrastructure and accessibility issues.
+Furthermore, Arts Commons is unable to satisfy the market demand for access to the facility, currently turning away some 600 critically important revenue-generating events annually.

 Upon completion of Phase Two, the Road House will then become one of the primary economic drivers of the complex’s overall operating sustainability, generating revenue to sustain the Resident House without requiring additional operating support from The City of Calgary.

 |March 4, 2019||Council approved the financial strategy for four unfunded long-term projects (BMO Centre expansion, Event Centre, Phase One of Arts Commons Transformation, and the Multisport Field House).|

 |March 12, 2019||The first Arts Commons Advisory Committee (ACAC) meeting was held.
 Terms of reference and information on the committee can be found here.|

 |Aug.
 30, 2019||The Government of Canada pledged $80 million to Arts Commons for its two-phase expansion.
 View the media release.|

 |Sept.
 30, 2019||